Variance reduction combining pre-experiment and in-experiment data: Problem setting and related work

 We adopt the potential outcomes framework \citep{rubin1974estimating} and model our problem from a superpopulation perspective.
-Although we focus on the binary treatment case, our method and results can be easily generalized to multiple treatment cases.
+Although we focus on the binary treatment and scalar outcome case, our method and results can be easily generalized to multiple treatment and multivariate outcome cases.

 Consider $n$ independent and identically distributed (i.i.d.) samples $\{(W_i, X_i, Y_i(1), Y_i(0))\}_{i=1}^n$ drawn from a superpopulation with joint distribution $(W, X, Y(1), Y(0))$.
 In practice, we observe the dataset $\{(W_i, X_i, Y_i)\}_{i=1}^n$, where $Y_i = Y_i(W_i)$ is the observed outcome corresponding to the assigned treatment.
 Here, $W_i \in \{0,1\}$ is the treatment assignment indicator for the $i$-th unit - $W_i = 1$ if the unit is assigned to the treatment group and $W_i = 0$ if assigned to the control group.
 The variables $Y_i(1) \in \bR$ and $Y_i(0) \in \bR$ represent the potential outcomes under treatment and control, respectively, for unit $i$.
 We incorporate auxiliary covariates $X_i \in \mathbb{R}^d$, which are used for regression adjustment to improve estimation efficiency.
-We focus on the case where $X_i$ are pre-experiment covariates.
+We focus on the case where $X_i$ are pre-treatment covariates.
 In online controlled experiments, treatment assignments are typically generated through Bernoulli trials with a fixed probability $p \in (0,1)$, ensuring that each unit has an equal and independent chance of receiving the treatment.
 Formally, we have $W_i \sim \text{Bernoulli}(p)$ for all $i$.